centrifuge/documentation/docs/cent-node/overview/protocol-architecture.md

 * Signing Keys: Documents in Centrifuge are signed with signing keys.
 These signatures are a part of the Merkle root that is anchored on the public chain and verifiable at a later time.

 * Ethereum Accounts: When interacting with a smart contract on Ethereum, an account needs to be linked to the identity to act on its behalf.
-The linked Ethereum accounts are the accounts that are allowed to interact with DApps utilizing Centrifuge OS.
+The linked Ethereum accounts are the accounts that are allowed to interact with DApps utilizing Centrifuge.

 The unique identifier of a participant in the Centrifuge protocol is equivalent to the Ethereum address of his/her identity contract.
 Centrifuge is adopting the DID-compatible ERC725v1 Ethereum standard for self sovereign identities.
 More information can be found [here](https://w3c-ccg.github.io/did-spec/).